geobeyond/pixi-prefect/README.md

 ansible-playbook -i inventory.yml main.yml --tags prefect-server
 ```

+After a successful deployment the node shall be running the prefect server instance with port 4200 serving the prefect
+UI and port 4201 serving the API.

+The server will have been instantiated with two work pools of type `process`.
+These are named:

+- `cpu-pool` This pool is meant to be used for flows that do not access any GPUs.
+- `gpu-pool`.
+This pool is meant to be used for flows that access GPUs.

 > [!TIP]
 > After the deployment is complete, you can access the prefect server UI by tunneling both ports 4200 and 4201 to
 > your local machine: